Worshipful Company of Horners

-The Worshipful Company of Horners is one of the Livery Companies of the City of London.
+The Worshipful Company of Horners is one of the livery companies of the City of London.
 It existed in at least 1284.
-In 1475, the Leather Bottlemakers merged with the Horners.
-The Company received its Royal Charter of incorporation in 1638.
+In 1476, the Leather Bottlemakers merged with the Horners.
+The company received its royal charter of incorporation in 1638.

-Due to the decline of the trade of horn working, the Company augmented its ongoing association with the ancient trade by encompassing new trades.
-In 1943, the Company decided to support the plastics industry, as it continues to do.
-Also, the Company acts as a charitable body.
+Due to the decline of the trade of horn working, the company augmented its ongoing association with the ancient trade by encompassing new trades.
+In 1943, the company decided to support the plastics industry, as it continues to do.
+The company also acts as a charitable body.

-The Horners' Company ranks fifty-fourth in the order of precedence for Livery Companies.
+The Horners' Company ranks fifty-fourth in the order of precedence for livery companies.